 – Naturists in Spain are fighting to overturn the ban on nude beaches in a town called Castell-Platja d’Aro.
 The ban took effect in 2009 and was supposedly an effort to placate families that visit the beach.
 Naturists contested the ban in the Supreme Court with the argument that it violated the constitution “by infringing on members’ right to freely express their beliefs.”
 The Supreme Court rejected the appeal last week, ruling that naturism is not an ideology.
 Naturist leaders plan to pursue their last mode of appeal at the European court of human rights in Strasbourg.
 [The Guardian]

 – Over in St. Petersburg, Russia, nudists are also trying to win back a nude beach called The Dunes, which has had a nude tradition for decades.
 Since the beach shares the coastline with Finland on the Gulf of Finland, they are taking action and plan to hold a protest with lots of “naked Finns.”
 [The Moscow Times]

 – Nudist park Fraternity Snoqualmie in Washington is rebranding itself and changing its name to “Tiger Mountain Family Nudist Park.”
-[The Issaquah Press]
+[The Issaquah Press – this site went down.]

 – The NY Post came out with a ridiculous story about how the topfree body painted women of Times Square are preying on the youth.
 Two great responses to it have come from Gothamist and Mic, which uses the Naked Cowboy as an example to point out the big double standard between topfree men and women: “NYC’s Topless Women Expose Our Huge Double Standard on Nipples.”
 [Mic]